cfoch/cfoch.github.io/_posts/2020-05-20-what-i-learned-about-linux-driver-development-1.md

 ----

 That is all for now.
 I am not an expert on this area, **yet**.
 I plan in the future to continue studying about polling, interruptions, and after that I hope that in the next at most three weeks I can create a simple and stupid mouse driver from scratch.

+EDIT: The book mentions about the existance of *udev* but it does not use it in the *scull* example.
+I have just realized it, and it is on the page 403.